-The Kaken Agreement granted Kaken an exclusive Japan license and certain rights to additional Asian countries to develop and commercialize sofpironium bromide.
+The Kaken Agreement granted Kaken an exclusive license in Japan and certain rights to additional Asian countries to develop and commercialize sofpironium bromide.
 Under the terms of the Kaken Agreement, as amended, we received an up-front payment, development milestones, and research and development payments and have received and are eligible to receive future milestones and royalties on net sales.